 These cities are not necessarily the biggest cities in Peru.
 Paracas, for example, is a long way from being one of the major cities in Peru in terms of population, but the nearby Islas Ballestas and Paracas National Reserve make it a popular destination despite its small size.

-Few foreign visitor falls in love with the Peruvian capital, but nearly all of them pass through it -- a whopping 90 percent, in fact.
+Few foreign visitors fall in love with the Peruvian capital, but nearly all of them pass through it -- a whopping 90 percent, in fact.
 Lima’s Jorge Chávez International Airport receives the bulk of all incoming international flights, while overland travelers are likely to pass through the capital at some point.
 But the City of Kings is far more than a just a transport hub.
 Those who choose to stick around find plenty of things to do in Lima, home to some of the nation’s best restaurants, museums, parks and colonial architecture.
 According to the MasterCard 2014 Global Destination Cities Index, Lima was the most visited city in Latin America by foreign arrivals in 2014, and the twentieth most visited city in the world.

 Cusco is Peru’s prime tourist destination, with at least 80 percent of all foreign tourists heading there during their stay.
 Cusco itself has plenty to offer, bursting as it is with history and tradition.
 Two words, however, explain the almost hypnotic attraction that the former Inca capital has over foreign visitors: Machu Picchu.
 The Inca citadel received 1.17 million visitors in 2013, of which 804,000 were foreigners (Peru itself received 3.16 million foreign tourists in 2013).